LuisSanguinetti/RAG/README.md

 # RAG
 ## Explanation:
 This is just a simple projext to learn how RAG works.
-I am building the simplest verison so that it works
+I am building the simplest verison so that it runs.

 ---